 The strongest link is between respiratory deaths and the cold.
 But because generally more people die from cardiovascular disease, cardiovascular illnesses and deaths account for a greater number of health problems.
 Overall, the number of excess winter deaths varies between years – generally it's around 24,000 in England and Wales.
 The number of excess deaths in 2013/14 was 18,200.

 This represented the lowest figure since 1950/51 and reflects a prolonged period of milder than average weather after November 2013.
-The 5‑year moving average shows a decreasing trend in recent years up to 2005/06, after which there has been a gradual rise (Statistical bulletin: excess winter mortality in England and Wales, 2013/14 Office for National Statistics).
+The 5‑year moving average shows a decreasing trend in recent years up to 2005/06, after which there has been a gradual rise (Office for National Statistics statistical bulletin: excess winter mortality in England and Wales, 2013/14).
 It is too early to tell whether the low figures for 2013/14 represent a new downward trend.

 Most excess winter deaths and illnesses are not caused by hypothermia or extremes of cold.
-Rather, they are usually caused by respiratory and cardiovascular problems during normal winter temperatures – when the mean outdoor temperature drops below 5–8°C) (Making the case Department of Health).
+Rather, they are usually caused by respiratory and cardiovascular problems during normal winter temperatures – when the mean outdoor temperature drops below 5°C to 8°C (Department of Health's Making the case).
 The risk of death and illness increases as the temperature falls further.
 However, because there are many more relatively 'warm' winter days than days of extreme cold, most cold‑related ill health and death occurs during these milder periods.